• Skip to main content

 Serve it With

 Complement your Shrimp Tempura Sushi experience with these delectable side dishes that perfectly accentuate the flavors and textures of your main dish.
 Kick off your meal with a vibrant and nutty Seaweed Salad or light and tangy Sunomono, a Japanese cucumber salad.
-A bowl soul-soothing bowl of Miso Soup is a perennial favorite.
+A soul-soothing bowl of Miso Soup is a perennial favorite.
 If you like a little heat, consider serving my Spicy Edamame.

 FAQ